- 18.01: Rules Governing Practice

 (c) Renewal of application for providership shall be submitted on a prescribed form, or other medium acceptable to the Board for its review and approval not later than 90 days prior to the adoption of a promulgated Electrical Code.

-(a) Except as provided in 237 CMR 17.00, for 15 hour Continuing Education Programs, providers are required to make available to truant students, who have documented their hardships, a make up class or a written examination on the learning objective for the excused student.
+(a) IEP's are required to make available to truant students, who have documented their hardships, a make-up class or a written examination on the learning objective for the excused student.